Mazda 2 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Mazda 2 are $918 a year for full coverage.
-Comprehensive insurance costs on average $132 each year, collision costs $154, and liability costs around $474.
-A liability-only policy costs as low as $522 a year, with high-risk insurance costing $1,974 or more.
-16-year-old drivers cost the most to insure at $3,792 a year or more.
+The average insurance rates for a Mazda 2 are $918 a year for full coverage insurance.
+Comprehensive insurance costs on average $132 a year, collision costs $154, and liability coverage costs around $474.
+Liability-only insurance costs as low as $522 a year, with high-risk driver insurance costing $1,974 or more.
+Teen drivers cost the most to insure at $3,792 a year or more.

 Average premium for full coverage: $918